dvk65/inland-flooding/REPORT.md

 ### 3.5 KMeans Clustering Algorithm
 To automate the assessment of flooded areas, I select the K-means clustering algorithm, a commonly used method in image segmentation.
 The decision to use K-means clustering is based on three crucial factors: the small dataset size (69 images), the absence of ground truth for the flooded areas, and the unique visual characteristics of the flooded areas (brown water bodies caused by sediment).
 K-means clustering algorithm groups data points based on similarity.
 When only image data is used, this similarity is based on color; when additional features are introduced, the similarity is calculated based on the combination.

-First, the default setting is executed in each image. `StandardScaler` is applied before K-means clustering algorithm to standardize the image color channels.
+Firstly, the default setting is executed in each image. `StandardScaler` is applied before K-means clustering algorithm to standardize the image color channels.
 This standardization not only speeds up convergence but also improves the accuracy and consistency of the clustering results.
 K-means is initialized with 3 clusters determined by visual inspection and the initialization method is set to`k-means++`.

 During the optimization phase, Principal Component Analysis (PCA), a dimensionality reduction technique that reduces noise while capturing the most important information, is applied.
-The [tutorial from Medium](https://towardsdatascience.com/k-means-and-pca-for-image-clustering-a-visual-analysis-8e10d4abba40) provides additional explanation of how to comebine K-means and PCA.
-Additionally, additional masks are introduced as features.Each image undergoes three types of optimization.
+The [tutorial from Medium](https://towardsdatascience.com/k-means-and-pca-for-image-clustering-a-visual-analysis-8e10d4abba40) provides additional explanation of how to combine K-means and PCA.
+Additionally, additional masks are introduced as features.
+Each image undergoes three types of optimization.
 In this process, the selection of the optimal number of PCA components and clusters is guided by the explained variance and the elbow method.

 Three types of optimizations are:
 - Apply Principle Component Analysis to image data;